WISE OWL EXERCISES

 Write an update query which will set this column to equal the number of enemies for each episode (but within a transaction), then:

-- Roll back this transaction if more than 100 rows are affected (displaying a suitable message, as shown overleaf); or
+- Roll back this transaction if more than 100 rows are affected (displaying a suitable message, as shown below); or

 - Commit it otherwise and show a list of all of the episodes, including the newly populated field.

 Use @@RowCount to see how many rows are affected, but don't forget to store this in a variable immediately after running the update so that its value doesn't get overwritten.